 by David Seaman •

-There is little doubt that Australia is the lucky country.
-We benefit from a comparatively low population, yet have a diverse coastline stretching more than 25,700km.
 In NSW the seascape changes from high cliffs and deep water in the south, to shallow fingers of rocks and broken reef around the Mid Coast.
 The common feature that extends around the entire coastline is the connection of headlands by golden strips of sand, interrupted only by coves, bays and entrances to estuaries.

 These coastal fringes also support a transition of angling species with seasonal overlaps, and species uniquely adapted to certain areas.
 The distribution range of species is often regulated by water temperature, which may also determine the particular food source the fish depend on for existence.
 Like any scenario, the middle ground is where you will find the greatest diversity of species, and this is where the greatest seasonal overlaps occur.